microsoft/onnxruntime/docs/tutorials/accelerate-pytorch/resnet-inferencing.md

 ---

-# Optimal Inferencing on Flexible Hardware with ONNX Runtime
+# Inference PyTorch models on different hardware targets with ONNX Runtime
 {: .no_toc }

 As a developer who wants to deploy a PyTorch or ONNX model and maximize performance and hardware flexibility, you can leverage ONNX Runtime to optimally execute your model on your hardware platform.